-This stage may be implemented in parallel with the upstream propagation of topology information (State F4, State F6, State F7 and State F8).
+This stage may be implemented in parallel with the upstream propagation of topology information (State F4, State F6, State F7 and State F8) and with the flow of encrypted content and Link Synchronization (State F5).
 This state may be implemented asynchronously from the rest of the state diagram.
-A transition in to this state may occur from State F4, State F6, State F7 or State F8 if Content Stream is to be transmitted and the Content Stream management information is received from the upstream HDCP Transmitter.
+A transition in to this state may occur from State F4, State F5, State F6, State F7 or State F8 if Content Stream is to be transmitted and the Content Stream management information is received from the upstream HDCP Transmitter.
 Also, the transition from State F9 must return to the appropriate state to allow for undisrupted operation.